LethalMaus/AndroidSecurityTraining/README.md

   - OWASP MASVS‑NET: https://mas.owasp.org/MASVS/ (networking & crypto controls)
   - Android developers: HTTPS best practices: https://developer.android.com/privacy-and-security/security-ssl

+#### Build switches: MANUAL_PIN and PIN_MODE (how the pinning demo behaves)
+- Where they live: `app/build.gradle.kts` → secure flavor defines two BuildConfig flags used by the pinning demos:
+  - `MANUAL_PIN` (boolean): routes secure builds to a custom TrustManager path meant for training.
+    - `true` → uses `ManualPinNetworkHelper` (custom TrustManager + SPKI pin enforcement).
+    - `false` → uses `SecureNetworkHelper` (OkHttp + platform trust, optional OkHttp CertificatePinner).
+  - `PIN_MODE` (string): selects the demo behavior.
+Recognized values depend on the path:
+    - Common to both paths:
+      - `bad` → deliberately wrong pins so requests FAIL (demonstrates pin failure).
+      - `good` → correct SPKI pins so requests SUCCEED when not intercepted.
+      - `ct` → no code pins; rely on platform trust + Network Security Config with Certificate Transparency (CT).
+SUCCEED without interception; likely FAIL under MITM.
+    - Manual path only (when `MANUAL_PIN = true`):
+      - `mitm` → debug‑only helper that trusts the MITM proxy chain and SKIPS SPKI pins so you can intercept HTTPS for the demo.
+Hostname verification remains on.
+Intended for emulator/lab use only.

+- Defaults in this repo (subject to change):
+  - Secure flavor sets `MANUAL_PIN = true` and `PIN_MODE = "mitm"` to make the manual path work with mitmproxy out of the box for the lab.

+- How to change modes
+  - Edit `app/build.gradle.kts` under the `secure` product flavor and tweak `buildConfigField` values, then rebuild.
+  - Example toggles:
+    - Use strong, library pinning: set `MANUAL_PIN = false`, `PIN_MODE = "good"` (OkHttp CertificatePinner).
+    - CT‑only: set `MANUAL_PIN = false`, `PIN_MODE = "ct"`.
+    - Manual pinning demo with failure: set `MANUAL_PIN = true`, `PIN_MODE = "bad"`.
+    - Manual pinning demo with success: set `MANUAL_PIN = true`, `PIN_MODE = "good"`.
+    - Interception demo (emulator/lab): set `MANUAL_PIN = true`, `PIN_MODE = "mitm"` and enable your proxy (see quick setup below).

+- Important notes
+  - The manual TrustManager is for training only; rolling your own TM is risky.
+Prefer OkHttp's `CertificatePinner` or Network Security Config pins for real apps.
+  - The `mitm` mode is intentionally insecure and intended for Debug builds only.
+Release builds should never trust user CAs or bypass pins.
+  - In secure production builds, keep user‑installed CAs disabled in Network Security Config and avoid custom TrustManagers.

 ### 2. End‑to‑end encryption (E2E)
 #### Where in code
   - API surface: `app/src/main/java/.../crypto/CryptoHelper.kt`